 Some individuals may experience headaches, mental dullness, stomach upset and uneasiness when taking valerian tea.
 Valerian should not be taken by pregnant or lactating moms and children as there’s little indication of its safety.
 It may also interrupt with anesthesia used during surgery.

 If you need an effective dose of calming bedtime tea, this organic valerian tea by Traditional Medicinals is a great choice.
 The valerian roots are complemented by other calming ingredients including peppermint, lemon balm, and passion flower.Check Latest Price On Amazon

 As with any age-hold herbs, lemon balm has limited studies that prove its virtue in a scientific manner.
-One such study was published in 2010 where lemon balm extract has been proven to reduce insomnia by increasing the level of GABA, a neurotransmitter that is linked to positive mood.
+One such study was published in 2010 where lemon balm extract has been proven to promote sleep by increasing the level of GABA, a neurotransmitter that is linked to positive mood.

 If you’re experiencing nausea, vomiting, dizziness or wheezing, you’ll want to consult your doctor for further use of lemon balm.
 Stay safe and avoid lemon balm if you’re pregnant or breastfeeding.
 Lemon balm may also cause serious complications for individuals with diabetes, thyroid disease or undergoing surgery.

 Making a cup of bedtime tea is as simple as steeping a stash of lemon balm teabag from Traditional Medicinals in hot water.
 It carries a pleasant mild herbal taste with a hint of citrus.
 The calming properties of lemon balm will soon doze you off and ensure you wake up rejuvenated.Check Latest Price On Amazon